francesco-di-maggio/rapidmax/README.md

 # rapidmax

-This is the [RapidLib](http://gitlab.doc.gold.ac.uk/rapid-mix/RapidLib/) C++ machine learning library wrapped into a max object
+This is the [RapidLib](http://gitlab.doc.gold.ac.uk/rapid-mix/RapidLib/) C++ machine learning library wrapped into a max object.

 ## About
 A machine learning object for gesture-sound interaction design.
 It provides a set of supervised machine learning algorithms that implement multilayer perceptron artificial neural networks, allowing to train linear regression and k-nearerst neighbour classification models between multiple dimensions of input and target output, and predict new output values based on new input data.